concord-consortium/lab/readme.md

     http://localhost:3000/

-You can use a pre-configured route to open the local CouchDb admin wbe interface:
+You can use a pre-configured route to open the local CouchDb admin web interface:

     http://localhost:3000/_utils